35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 #### Southwark demolish over 4,000 social rented homes

+The figures reported for council homes built or started does not give the full picture though.
+They take no account of the numbers that are being demolished and, according to a London Tenant Federation (LTF) analysis, Southwark is demolishing more council homes than any other London borough, bar one.

-This is not the full picture though.
-A London Tenant Federation’s analysis of the delivery and loss of social-rented homes in London found that 4,382 social rented homes had been demolished in Southwark, between 2012 and 2022.
+The LTF found that Southwark Council has demolished 4,382 social rented-homes between 2012 and 2022.
 This is 19% of the 22,892 total number of social rent homes demolished in London over that decade.
 Only one other borough had demolished more (Ealing – 4,986).
 Nearly 70% of the total demolitions were in just seven boroughs, including Southwark.
-(LTF table screenshot).
+(LTF table screenshot)

 ![](img/demolitions_london_2012_22_table_pdf_-090824-.png "London Tenant’s Federation table of delivery and loss of social-rented homes in London 2012-2022.")